 If the boat is stored outdoors, you might as well put a sign next to it that says “Steal My Prop.”
 Besides, you’ll want to pull that prop so you can check the shaft for wrapped-up fishing line and remove it (see how to remove fishing line from a prop-shaft) before it cuts through the prop-shaft seal and lets water into your gearcase.
 Maybe the prop-shaft seal is already damaged.
 Well, now you know.
 Get it fixed over the winter when the shop is slow.
 The last step: slather that exposed shaft with some grease so it doesn’t corrode over the off-season.

 • Bonus tip: If you can carry your trolling or kicker motor, so can a thief.
 Unclamp that 9.9 and put it someplace secure.
 I keep mine in my office, so I can enjoy that outboardy smell all winter.

 I know your two-stroke sounds really cool when you start it up on the trailer, but there's no reason to start the motor without first attaching a supply of water per the instructions in your owner’s manual.
 Remember–your outboard is self draining.
 Starting the motor to “blow out the water” even for just a few seconds can seriously degrade or destroy your water pump impeller, which relies on water for lubrication.
 If you love that two-stroke braaaaaap that much, come over to my house and I’ll let you start my Lawn Boy.
 It’s air-cooled.

-Editor's Note: This article was originally published in November 2015, and last updated on November 18, 2020.
+Editor's Note: This article was originally published in November 2015, and last updated in December, 2021.